HONORING YOUR NATUREL RHYTHM IN A FAST-PACED WORLD

 We are all different in terms of how much rest we need, how fast we learn new things and how much time we get to dedicate to our goals.
 You need courage and self-trust to let the pressure of the world pass you by and grow at your own pace.
 But when you are honest about your needs and create a realistic routine, the chance is much higher that you will stick to it.

-It is about building a realistic routine that fits into your life, and that honors your natural rhythm.
+It is about building a realistic routine that fits into your life, and that honours your natural rhythm.
 When you are honest with yourself about your need for rest and how much you can do in a day, you allow yourself to grow at your own pace.

 You then create space to enjoy the process.
 And as you celebrate your little wins along the way rather than criticize yourself for what you haven´t achieved yet, you learn to value what you offer.